-If a preservice or post-service claim is incomplete, the Claims Administrator may deny the claim or may take an extension of time, as described above.
+If a pre-service or post-service claim is incomplete, the Claims Administrator may deny the claim or may take an extension of time, as described above.
 If the Claims Administrator takes an extension of time, the extension notice shall include a description of the missing information and shall specify a time frame, no less than 45 days, in which the necessary information must be provided.
 The time frame for deciding the claim shall be suspended from the date the extension notice is received by the claimant until the date the missing necessary information is provided to the Claims Administrator.
 If the requested information is provided, the Plan shall decide the claim within the extended period specified in the extension notice.
-If the requested information is not provided within the time specified, the claim may be decided without that information.
+If the requested information.